Loan Exit Counseling

 - Fixed equal payments each month (includes principal and interest)

-- Payment period cannot exceed 10 years
+- Payment period cannot exceed 10 years (or up to 30 years for Consolidated Loans)

 - Highest monthly payment, but lowest total interest paid over the life of the loan